Children and the court system

 In the UK, there are three types of court that children and young people may be involved with: tribunals, the criminal court and the family court (part of the civil court system).
 However, they are most likely to be involved with the latter two.

-Tribunals are also part of the civil court system and, with regards to children and young people, hear cases like disputes about EHC plans, benefits and job-related issues.
+Tribunals are also part of the civil court system and, with regard to children and young people, hear cases like disputes about EHC plans, benefits and job-related issues.

 Criminal court